 Extract the .tar.gz file to a specified folder, run ./start.sh, then follow the prompts to activate the sensor.

-In the sidebar menu, click Discovery > Manage Discovery.
+In your CertCentral account, in the left main menu, go to Discovery > Manage Discovery.

-On the Set up a sensor page, under step 1 Download a discovery sensor in the Linux section, click Download.
+On the Set up a sensor page, under step 1 Download a discovery sensor in the Linux section, select Download.

 As a root user, log on to your Linux server.

 Go to the installation directory and extract the sensor .tar.gz file.

 Where ccsensor is the installation directory and <sensor-file> is the name of the file.

 The Sensor Linux service installation script is available as part of the package.
 Execute the script to install and run the sensor as a service.